Chirbury: Population

+In 1961 the parish of Chirbury had a population of 818.
 At the time of the 2001 census, Chirbury with Brompton had a population of 914, of which 467 were male and 447 female.
 Chirbury with Brompton contained a total of 348 households at this census.

 The population density of Chirbury with Brompton at the 2001 census was recorded at 0.17 people per hectare.
 This is considerably below the Shropshire Council area average of 0.89 per hectare and dramatically below the English average of 3.77 per hectare.

 Parish council

 The parish council of Chirbury with Brompton has 13 councillors.
 The civil parish is subdivided into four parish wards, based on the ecclesiastical parishes, and each returning a set number of councillors: Brompton and Rhiston (2), Chirbury (5), Marton (3), and Middleton (3).
 The latter three wards are the same as in the former civil parish of Chirbury, whilst Brompton and Rhiston ward is the former civil parish of that name.
 The two parishes merged in 1987.